pchiorean/Indentz/docs/README.md

 * **`SetRefPoint`** scripts change the reference point used for transformations (like clicking the little proxy squares in the **Transform** palette).

-**Note:** These two sets don't make any sense if they're not associated with the numeric keypad.
+> **Note:** These two sets don't make any sense if not assigned to the numeric keypad.

 <details><summary><strong>Shortcuts</strong></summary>